 Profit Shifting in France: Evidence from Firm‐level Administrative Databases (with S. Laffitte, M. Parenti, and F. Toubal)

-Dissemination: Financial Times, Agence France Presse, Le Monde, Les Échos, L'Express, La Tribune, Le Parisien, Le Figaro, Ouest France, Europe 1, Challenges, La Croix, L'Humanité, Alternatives Économiques, and more.
-All articles can be found here.
+Dissemination: Financial Times, Agence France Presse, Le Monde, Les Échos, L'Express, La Tribune, Le Parisien, Le Figaro, Ouest France, Europe 1, Challenges, La Croix, L'Humanité, Alternatives Économiques, etc (see a non-exhaustive list here)

-Summary: In this report, we present the French Country‐by‐Country Reporting (CbCR) database and compare it with the information contained in the administrative database Fare.
-We observe some discrepancies between these two sources and show that the informational content of the CbCR data is actually limited.
-We argue that it is due to the design of the CbCR requirements and we propose to harmonize and improve these requirements to make these data more informative and exploitable for both researchers and tax authorities.
+In this report (only available in French), we present the French Country‐by‐Country Reporting (CbCR) database and compare it with the information contained in the French administrative database (FARE).
+We observe some discrepancies between the two sources and show that the informational content of the CbCR data is actually limited due to the design of the CbCR requirements.
+We propose to harmonize and improve these requirements to make CbCR data more informative and useful for both researchers and tax authorities.